Yes A checkmark with a circle around it close

 Risk Considerations

-Investments in fixed-income securities are subject to interest rate, credit/default, liquidity, inflation and other risks.
+All investing involves risks including the possible loss of principal.
+Investments in fixed-income securities are subject to interest rate, credit/default, liquidity, inflation, and other risks.
 Bond prices fluctuate inversely to changes in interest rates.
 Therefore, a general rise in interest rates can result in the decline in the bond’s price.
 Credit risk is the risk that an issuer will default on payments of interest and principal.
 This risk is higher when investing in high yield bonds, also known as junk bonds, which have lower ratings and are subject to greater volatility.
 If sold prior to maturity, fixed income securities are subject to market risk.
 All fixed income investments may be worth less than their original cost upon redemption or maturity.

 General Disclosures